antebozic/Tower-of-Hanoi/README.md

 ## Technologies Used

-Model of the game is coded in JS using jQuery library View layer is HTML styled with CSS
+Model of the game is coded in JS using jQuery library.
+View layer is HTML styled with CSS